 Dogs sometimes exhibit strange behaviors.
-The common issue is dogs constantly scratching their ears and licking their paws.
-While it's easy to dismiss these actions as harmless quirks, however, they can signify serious problems.
+The common issue is affected dogs constantly scratching their ears and licking their paws.
+While it’s easy to dismiss these actions as harmless quirks, however, they can signify serious problems.

-This article will explore some of the potential causes of excessive ear scratching and paw licking in dogs, as well as some tips on how to stop a dog from scratching its ears and paws.
-Let's dive in!
+This article will explore some of the potential causes of excessive ear scratching and paw licking in dogs, as well as some tips on how to stop a dog from scratching its

 Sun Bathing